-Lev Uden Vold operates the national hotline for persons, who are victims or perpetrators of domestic violence as well as relatives and professionals.
-Our counsellors are ready to listen, provide counselling and help day and night, all week.
+Lev Uden Vold operates the national hotline for victims of rape, victims or perpetrators of violence and their relatives, as well as professionals.
+Our counsellors are ready to listen and provide counselling and help 24/7.

-The hotline offers support for all types of violence.
-If you suspect that you – or someone you know – may be a victim or perpetrator of violence, you can get help and guidance from the hotline counsellors.
+The hotline provides assistance for all types of domestic violence and rape.
+If you suspect that you – or someone you know – is a victim or perpetrator of violence, then help and counselling is available from our counsellors.

 Sometimes it may be difficult to reach out for help.
-Via our hotline, you can talk to counsellors, who will listen and help you, and be completely anonymous.
+Via our hotline, you can talk to counsellors who will listen to you, help you and let you remain completely anonymous.

-Maybe you are in a relationship where you feel insecure?
-Or maybe you sometimes lose control and are afraid that you will hit someone?
-No matter what, you are always welcome to call us – if you are a victim of violence, but also if you find yourself overstepping the line with someone close to you.
+Perhaps you are in a relationship where you feel insecure?
+Or perhaps you lose control sometimes and are afraid of hitting someone?
+No matter what, you are always welcome to call us, not only if you are a victim of violence, but also if you find yourself overstepping the line with someone close to you.

 More specifically, we can:

-You can contact the hotline 24-7 and have the option to be anonymous.
+You can contact the hotline 24/7 and you can choose to remain anonymous.

-You can end the conversation whenever you wish.
-Our counsellors will round off the conversation when they think it is coming to an end, and they will always tell you when they hang up.
+You are free to end the conversation whenever you wish.
+Our counsellors will round off the conversation when they think it is coming to an end, and they will always tell you when they are hanging up.

-If the conversation is suddenly interrupted, it is due to an error.
-We do not have your number and will not be able to get back to you.
-So please call the hotline again.
+If the conversation is suddenly cut off, this is only due to a technical error.
+As we do not have your number, we cannot call you back.
+Therefore, we urge you to call the hotline again.
 We cannot guarantee that you will reach the same counsellor.

-If all counsellors on the hotline are unavailable due to other conversations, you will get in line for a conversation.
+If all counsellors on the hotline are unavailable due to other conversations, you will be put in a queue for a conversation.
 We will try to answer your call as soon as possible.

-Calls to the hotline are usually a non-recurring event and our counsellors will try to refer you to a programme that is tailored to your situation and can help you move on in life.
+Calls to the hotline are usually a non-recurring event, and our counsellors will try to refer you to a programme tailored to your situation, which can help you move on in life.

-The hotline can also contact the interpreting service of The Danish Refugee Council and order an interpreter, if it is not possible to conduct the counselling in Danish or English.
-The interpreter from the interpreting service can be ordered on an acute basis or for a later time.
-Via the interpreting service, our counsellors offer conversations in several different languages.
+The hotline can also contact the interpreting service of the Danish Refugee Council and book an interpreter if it is not possible to conduct the counselling in Danish or English.
+The interpreter from the interpreting service can be ordered on an emergency basis or for a later time.
+Via the interpreting service, our counsellors provide conservations in several different languages.

-If you call our hotline, you will be completely anonymous.
-This means that we will not be able to see your phone number when you call, and the phone number of the hotline will not be shown on your phone bill.
+If you call our hotline, your identity will be completely anonymous.
+This means that we cannot see your phone number when you call, and the phone number of the hotline will not appear on your phone bill.

-However, please note that our number will be shown in the call history on your phone.
-You will therefore have to delete the call yourself.
-You can do this in the following way:
+Please note, however, that our number will appear in your phone’s call history.
+Therefore, you will have to delete the call yourself.
+You can do this as follows:

-The hotline counsellors are under a duty of confidentiality.
-However, the counsellors are under a duty of notification, if it becomes clear during the conversation that children under the age of 18 are in danger.
-We can only notify the authorities, though, if you have provided information for us to identify you.
+The hotline counsellors must observe confidentiality.
+However, the counsellors are also bound by a duty of notification if, during the conversation, it becomes clear that children under 18 are in danger.
+We can only notify the authorities, however, if you have provided information that enables us to identify you.